While those involved in professional wrestling

 - Hooking scams were common during the carny days of wrestling, and even in isolated pockets afterwards.
 A wrestler would challenge members of the audience to a match, with a small amount of money required to compete and a much larger sum as a prize, much like boxers sometimes did.
 Usually, the first match would be against a plant in the audience who would fight the wrestler almost to a standstill, or even win occasionally, creating the illusion that it was possible to beat him.
 Any member of the public who got in the ring would be put in a simple submission hold, or "hook", for the three count and sent on his way.
 These could be considered "real" professional wrestling matches.

 - In the Western world, wrestling has a stigma as a "fake" sport, meaning that fans of legit martial arts and combat sports like boxing or MMA, or even non-combat sports like football, look down on it and its fans.
-In Japan, this stigma does not exist or is much less, and the lines between "real" MMA and "fake" wrestling is blurred.
-Shoot and worked matches often appear on the same card and are treated with equal respect, and are each advertised as "Puroresu", the Japanese style of pro wrestling that is much stiffer and involves a lot more "shoot-style" moves and holds, meaning that, in Japan, pro wrestling is sometimes real.
+In Japan, this stigma does not exist, and the lines between "real" MMA and "fake" wrestling is blurred.
+Shoot and worked matches often appear on the same card and are treated with equal respect, and some of the worked ones are executed in a manner which makes them hardly or even fully indistinguishable from shoots.
+Given that the Japanese MMA were created by pro wrestlers, and that consequently their companies did retain part of their catch wrestling ancestry, it can be safely said that in Japan, pro wrestling is sometimes real.